Syphilis

 What is syphilis?

 Syphilis is the name given to an infection caused by the bacteria Treponema pallidum, or T. pallidum.
-This disease can be spread when one person comes into contact with syphilis lesions (sores or chancres).
+This disease can be spread when a person comes into contact with syphilis lesions (sores or chancres).
 For example, it can be passed through:

 - anal, oral or vaginal sexual contact